Father John R. Dowling, pastor

 In 1997 Father Dowling became pastor of St. John Neumann in Farragut and was still leading the parish when it constructed a massive new Romanesque church from 2006 to 2008.
 On Feb.
 1, 2010, Father Dowling became pastor of St. Francis of Assisi in Fairfield Glade, where he served until his return to Holy Ghost on July 1, 2014.

 Father John Orr, associate pastor

 Father Orr, a native or Coral Gables, Fla, was ordained a priest on June 16, 2001, at Sacred Heart Cathedral.
-He received the M.A. and M.Div. degrees from Kenrick School of Theology in Saint Louis and is doing doctoral work in philosophy at the Maryvale Institute of Birmingham, England.
+He received the M.A. and M.Div. degrees from Kenrick School of Theology in St. Louis and in 2014 completed his doctoral work in philosophy at the Maryvale Institute of Birmingham, England.
 The title of his thesis was: “The Development of the Use of Reason in Karol Wojtyla and its Influence in John Paul II’s Fides et ratio.”
 Father Orr lay the groundwork for his doctorate with studies at the University of Tennessee from 2003 to 2006 before he applied to the Maryvale Institute in the Archdiocese of Birmingham in April 2006.

 My wife, Anita, and I live in Farragut, Tenn.
 We have four wonderful adult children, a grandson, a granddaughter, and another grandchild on the way.